rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Non-functional requirements

+The following non-functional requirements will be supported by the module.

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO and ERROR messages.
 INFO and DEBUG should be disabled by default and enabled when required.

 ### Memory and performance requirements

-This interface is required to not cause excessive memory and CPU utilization.
+This interface will ensure optimal use of memory and CPU according to the specific capabilities of the system.

 ### Quality Control